efeelize/eng/bec/record/phase_1/Day_38.md

 # 3.topic:domestic travel
 ## PART I.what is improtant when planning business trips
 ### purpose
-- if it is a business visit to another company for potential contract,you'll have to think beforehand [adv. 预先, 事先] who you're going to meet,what to discuss and how to promote your company.
+- if it is a business visit to another company for potential contract, you'll have to think beforehand
+[adv. 预先, 事先]
+who you're
+going to
+meet,what
+to discuss
+and how
+to promote
+your
+company.
 - if your purpose is to launch a product,you'll have to collect detailed information about the product and be prepared to answer any questions that may be raised.

 ### travel arrangement
-- have advanced booking for deals and discounts and have a good preparation of the trip
+- have advanced booking for deals and discounts and have a good preparation of the trip.
-- an itinerary /aɪ'tɪn(ə)(rə)rɪ/ [n. 旅程;行程] is very important so that you can manage your time in an efficient way to better fulfill your  purposes.
+- an itinerary /aɪ'tɪn(ə)(rə)rɪ/ [n. 旅程;行程] is very important so that you can manage your time. in an efficient way to better fulfill your purposes.

 ### give a thought to the luggage
 - keep your luggage light and never expect anyone else to carry it for you.
 - well prepared and travelling light,the business trip will be rewarding delight.

 ## PART II.selecting an agency to arrange business travel
 ### reputation
 - an agency with a good repution is usually reliable and offers quality service which is essential for the accomplishment of your business tasks.

 ### speed of service
 - it often means business opportunities,sometimes there may be an urgent trip to make so it is better to select a travel agency which deals with last-minutes airline bookings.

 ## PART III.cut traveling cost
-- some of the face-to-face talks may simply be replaced by a conference call
+- some of the face-to-face talks may simply be replaced by a conference call.
-- some travels can be arranged at a later date in conjunction with another trip
+- some travels can be arranged at a later date in conjunction with another trip.
 - the company should encourage its staff to stay in nice hotels instead of expensive ones and always ask for a discount.
-- employees should be advised not to choose convenience over cost-effectiveness.for instance,a taxi is much less expensive than a chauffeured /'ʃəʊfə/  car.[专车]
+- employees should be advised not to choose convenience over cost-effectiveness. for instance, a taxi is much less expensive than a chauffeured /'ʃəʊfə/  car.[专车]
 - have one set procedure for all employees to follow for business travel expenses.
+- pick a simplest financial software system that serves your business travel needs and then have everyone from the top down follow it excatly.